Community Health Assessment

 As Otero County continues to invest in conducting Community Health Assessments, the community will begin to see positive, comprehensive, and systematic changes occur over time.
 With a Community Health Assessment, Otero County and other local government and businesses may by able to strengthen opportunities to compete for funding opportunities, collaborate with existing partners and meet new partners, and promote action to achieve health priorities established by the community.

-What methodology is being used?
+What methodology was used?

 We will be gathering information from various sources, including: